“Earth Mother. Soul Sister. Living Legend. Judy Garland is all these things to people.” – Gloria Negri, The Boston Globe, 1967

 M-G-M’s “The Wizard of Oz” goes into its third week at the Capitol today.
 On the stage will be Judy Garland, Bert Lahr and Ray Bolger, all of whom appear in the film.
 Mickey Rooney has been called back to the Coast to appear in the next of the “hardy” series.

 Judy was paid $3,500 per week for this engagement, earning a total of $10,500.
-That is more than she made during the entire filming of The Wizard of Oz under her standard MGM contract.
+That is more than she made during the entire filming of The Wizard of Oz under her then-standard MGM contract.
 When she returned to MGM the studio gave her a bonus of $10,600.

-August 31, 1939: Judy and Mickey’s appearance as featured performers at the previous night’s Harvest Moon Ball at Madison Square Garden was covered in the local papers.
+August 31, 1939: Judy and Mickey’s appearance as the featured performers at the previous night’s Harvest Moon Ball at Madison Square Garden was covered in the local papers.
 Ed Sullivan hosted, and among the celebrities in attendance were Sonja Henie, Alice Faye, George Raft (who comically dance with Sullivan), Jack Dempsey, plus Berth Lahr, Jack Haley, and Ray Bolger.
 NY Mayor LaGuardia welcomed John Garfield, Gloria Jean, Adolph Menjou, Anna Neagle, Henry Wilcoxon, and Tony Marin in his box.
 In fact, over 20,000 people took part.
 Several teams of amateur dancers competed in various dance categories including the Fox Trot, Rumba, Tango, Collegiate Shat, Lindy Hop, and more.

 August 31, 1939: Here’s an article about the alleged first woman who played “Dorothy” in the silent versions of The Wizard of Oz, Violet MacMillan (married name Folger).
 She wasn’t actually the first woman to play Dorothy on film but she did play the character in the most well-remembered series of films which were from L. Frank Baum’s film company The Oz Film Manufacturing Company.

-Interestingly enough, she was living in Grand Rapids because she was born there – but Grand Rapid, Michigan not Minnesota.
+Interestingly enough, she was living in Grand Rapids because she was born there – but Grand Rapids, Michigan not Minnesota.
 Still, it’s fun to learn that the girl who played Dorothy in Baum’s on film was also from “Grand Rapids.”

 August 31, 1940: Little Nellie Kelly continued filming on the “Excavation Crosstown Bus” set.
 Judy also posted for publicity stills for the film, with co-star George Murphy.
 Time called: 9 a.m.; dismissed: 5:32 p.m.